Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 On the other hand, Zhongyuan Jie involves prayers and offerings for the entire deceased community at large.
 In other words, charity for the spiritual community.

-To give examples, paper offerings are burned at streets for wandering spirits.
+To give examples of the latter, during Zhongyuan Jie, paper offerings are burned at streets for wandering spirits.
 Formal rituals are also dedicated to all spirits in need.
 The whole festival is never about just caring for one’s forefathers.

 An Important Social Event